If you’ve worked on a team with more than two services, you’ve felt this pain.

 Schema as a first-class engineering artifact

-The deeper shift here isn’t about tooling - it’s about treating the schema as something that deserves the same discipline as infrastructure and source code.
+The deeper shift here isn’t about where the folder sits - it’s about treating the schema as something that deserves the same discipline as infrastructure and source code.

-When a schema change requires a PR against the ERD repo, a few things happen naturally:
+When a schema change requires a PR, a few things happen naturally: